Posted by Elena del Valle on March 22, 2005

 Would you like to reach thousands of markerting experts, advertising executives, and communicators targeting Latinos across the country?

-Every week hundreds of subcribers receive our email updates and thousands of unique visitors, explore our pages, read our stories and listen to our audio podcast interviews.
-Our podcast interviews are available on the HispanicMPR.com website, through podcast directories like iTunes and Yahoo! and by cell phone downloads through VoiceIndigo.com
+Every week hundreds of subscribers receive our email updates and thousands of unique visitors, explore our pages, read our stories and listen to our audio editorial podcast interviews.
+Our podcast interviews are available on the HispanicMPR.com website, through podcast directories like Spotify and iTunes.

 Place an ad (content subject to approval) on HispanicMPR.com.
 To avoid upload delays, ad banners should be in jpg or gif formats.
 To place an general or job ad, email your request to sales @hispanicmpr.com Place an ad today!

 As a trustee at a local community college, who has just been appointed to the Diversity Committee, this podcast came up just in time.
 Very helpful.
 Thank you!